OpenMDAO/dymos/dymos/docs/feature_reference/phases/variables.rst

     _ForDocs
     state_options

-The Radau Pseudospectral and Gauss Lobatto phases types in |project| use differential defects to approximate the evolution of the state variables with respect to time.
+The Radau Pseudospectral and Gauss Lobatto phases types in Dymos use differential defects to approximate the evolution of the state variables with respect to time.
 In addition to scaling the state values, scaling the defect constraints correctly is important to good performance of the collocation algorithms.
 This is accomplished with the `defect_scaler` or `defect_ref` options.